 All entrants will receive a raffle ticket for each non-perishable food item they donate. (max 10 tickets per person) Prizes will be drawn at the conclusion of the competition.

-Note: Online registration quirk…fee of $30 will be visible until log in.
+Note: Online registration quirk…$30 fee will always be visible until one logs in.

 Waiver (complete and bring with)